lsst-dm/dmtn-111/index.rst

 This is because placing the entire Commissioning Cluster on the SAL-based control network is risky and because providing sufficient compute for rapid full-focal-plane processing at the Summit is difficult due to power, cooling, and rack space limitations.
 A possible alternative would be to support this use case via the Camera Diagnostic Cluster, which is already located at the Summit, but that would likely require substantial coordination with and development by the Camera software team that might pose difficulties.

-The third use case is handled by notebooks running on the LSP instance in the Commissioning Cluster.
+The third use case is handled by notebooks running on the LSST Science Platform (LSP) instance in the Commissioning Cluster.
 This instance will have a Portal Aspect to enable simple browsing of the available data from the OODS.
 It will also have a Notebook Aspect to enable both ad hoc analysis and large-scale processing via batch jobs or Dask parallelization.

+In all cases, offline transfer of images to the LSST Data Facility (LDF) at NCSA will occur via the DBB, at varying levels of maturity over time.

 The timing of the availability of these services is given in `the following table <table-commissioning-timing>`_.